The Amazon Rainforest has been in a steep decline every year. Calls to save the Amazon Rainforest are more important than ever.

 1. Protected Areas

-The government of Brazil has now pushed for more protected areas in the Amazon Rainforest.
-Considering that majority of the rainforest can be found in the country.
+The government of Brazil has now pushed for more protected areas in the rainforest.
+Considering that majority of the forest can be found in the country.
 This is to effectively protect the area from agriculture and deforestation.
 It started a way to curb illegal logging and deforestation.

 2. Environment Laws to Save the Amazon Rainforest